akhilpsin/Mini-RPA-projects/README.md

 ## Contents

 ### 1. Guessing Game (`gussing game.xaml`)
-A simple number guessing game where the user tries to guess the correct number to win.
+A simple number-guessing game where the user tries to guess the correct number to win.

 ### 2. Small Quiz (`smallQuiz.xaml`)
 A basic quiz game with a set of questions and answers.

-### 3. Source to Destination
+### 3. Source to Destination (`SrcToDest.xaml`)
-(Provide a brief description of this feature.)
+This specific workflow consists of two main functionalities:
+   i) File Transfer (Source to Destination)
+   ii) Web Automation (Data Scraping from Flipkart)

 ## Requirements
 - XAML-compatible environment